On the Convergence of Monte Carlo UCB for Random-Length Episodic MDPs: Numerical Experiments

 \subsection{Cliff-Walking}

 We now study the stochastic Cliff-Walking environment.
-The goal here is to successfully walk from a fixed starting point (bottom-left) to a terminal state (bottom-right) as soon as possible, without falling over the cliff.
+The goal here is to successfully walk in a 2-D grid from a fixed starting point (bottom-left) to a terminal state (bottom-right) as soon as possible, without falling over the cliff.
 The state space contains each position in this 2-D grid, and the agent can move in 4 directions.
-The agent receives a reward of -0.01 for each step it takes, receives -1 for falling over the cliff at the bottom row, and receives 0 for reaching the goal.
+The agent receives a reward of -0.01 for each step it takes, receives -1 for falling over the cliff in the bottom row, and receives 0 for reaching the goal.
 Additionally, we add stochasticity to this environment: when moving to the right, a wind with probability $p$ can blow the agent upwards or downwards with equal probability.
-The wind only applies when moving to the right in order to ensure the OPFF condition \citep{wang2022on}.

-In this environment, we compare MCES, MC-UCB with a fixed initialization (FI\_MC-UCB), and MC-UCB with a uniform initialization (UI\_MC-UCB).
-Note that MC-UCB can be applied to tasks with all possible initial state distributions while MCES must rely on random initial state-action pairs from the entire state-action space.
-We expect MCES to work better in certain cases, but this does not affect the significance of MC-UCB because it can be applied to more practical settings.
-We compare the absolute difference between optimal Q values and estimated Q values; the average algorithm performance, and the absolute difference between optimal V values and estimated V values.